Snoring and Sleep Apnea Solutions

 How Sleep Apnea Can Affect Your Life

-People with sleep apnea may experience a number of sleep apnea side effects, ranging from minor sleep disruptions to chronic health conditions.
+People with sleep apnea may experience a number of sleep apnea side effects, ranging from minor sleep disruptions to chronic health conditions and possible emergency dental situations.
 Sleep apnea may cause someone to experience poor mental functioning, including poor judgment, lack of focus, memory loss and mood swings.
 People with sleep apnea are also more likely to fall asleep at the wheel due to daytime drowsiness.

 Sleep apnea gets progressively worse with age, weight gain and smoking.
 Patients with diabetes are also at a higher risk of developing sleep apnea.